 Gary hopes to transform traditional thinking–shifting away from what he calls cookie-cutter, solution-based engineering to out-of-the-box entrepreneurial solutions.

 He says the leadership skills he acquired in the military coupled with his passion for helping teams succeed will become the building blocks for a dynamic team that will help clients focus on the root of their problems and provide them with impactful solutions.

 Gary was born in Bloomington, Indiana, before moving to Bradenton, Florida where he grew up.
 He says Bradenton was a great place to grow up and see what an economically vibrant City looked like through his impressionable years.
 When he was older, Gary joined the Military where he traveled the world, getting exposed to different cultures, esthetics and a diversity of people.
 Gary says it was his Military service that ignited his passion for engineering, landscape architecture and vertical architecture.
 Once he transitioned back to civilian life, Gary began working for a civil engineering firm and has been doing it ever since.

-On a personal note, Gary has been married to his wife for 26 years, has four children and four grandchildren with whom he cherishes spending time with.
+On a personal note, Gary has been married to his wife for over 26 years, has four children and four grandchildren with whom he cherishes spending time with.
 He says his personal passion is helping and witnessing his family grow and succeed in life.

-“My work passion is for success of the Company I work for, the people on the teams I lead and the clients I am fortunate enough to work for daily,” he says.
+“My work passion is for the success of the Company I work for, the people on the teams I lead and the clients I am fortunate enough to work for daily,” he says.